Posts Tagged ‘Sherwin Williams’

 Posted on

-We’ve been teasing photos of this home for more than a year and now it’s finally time to share this project in its entirety!
-It’s always fun to reveal a whole house because you get to see the end result as it’s always been imagined and intended by our team.
+We’ve been teasing photos of this home for more than a year and now it’s finally time to share this new construction project in its entirety!
+It’s always fun to reveal a whole house because you get to see the end result as it’s always been imagined and intended by our team at Kirkendall Design in Tulsa, OK.

 This particular project originated when our longtime clients came to us with the idea to build a weekend home.
-Already owners of vacation homes in Florida and Wyoming, they purchased approximately 90 acres just north of downtown with the intent to build a ranch home to entertain family closer to their primary Tulsa residence.
+Already owners of vacation homes in Florida and Wyoming, they purchased approximately 90 acres just north of downtown Tulsa to build a ranch-style luxury home for entertaining family close to their primary residence.

-After a couple of months weekending at the new house, they love it so much they have decided to make it their permanent Tulsa residence and sell their home in the city.
-As a designer I don’t know if there is any greater compliment.
-Let’s take a look!
+After a few weekends at the new home, they loved it so much they decided to make it their permanent Tulsa residence—and sell their city home.
+As a designer, I can’t think of a greater compliment.
+Let’s take a closer look!

 Main Living

 How a client will use a space dictates our design of it.
-The number one purpose of this home: hosting family.
-So, we designed it to do just that!
-From the fireplace to the kitchen, we designed the home with gathering in mind.
+For this home, the main goal was hosting family, so we designed each area with entertaining and comfort in mind.

 The house is about 4,000 square-feet and every room is large, so the furniture needed to match that scale.
 It also needed to accommodate plenty of people, which is why you will find so many seating opportunities throughout the open-concept kitchen, living and dining areas.

-Our client is a “black-and-white” girl, but in this home she wanted to bring in color to evoke happiness and create a cheerful environment.
+Our client typically favors black-and-white décor but wanted to introduce color in this home to create a joyful, inviting atmosphere.
 We found a one-of-a-kind rug at market, which set our design in motion.
 From there, we chose the sofas and introduced subtle colors and patterns throughout the home that would play off each other.
 Of course, we kept the background neutral to keep that familiar black-and-white element and to let the colors shine.

 The living room’s soaring ceiling features reclaimed wood beams from Timber and Beam, and is adorned with a massive 66-inch-wide Ralph Lauren chandelier.
 We flanked the black granite slab fireplace with two large sofas and club chairs.
 You’ll have to look closely to find the TV in this room– we specifically chose the black granite as a way to disguise it above the fireplace.